rotemdan/node-windows-spellchecker/README.md

 checker.dispose()
 ```

+## Adding and removing words

-Adding and removing words is supported, but the added word would persist in the Windows dictionary forever, for the current user.
-That's may not be desired for all applications.
+Adding and removing words is supported by the Windows API, but the added word would persist in the Windows dictionary forever, for the current user.
+That may not be desired for all applications.

 ```ts
 checker.addWord('Hellow')